ginic/phonecodes/CONTRIBUTIONS.md

     - For example, "Fixed upload error to resolve Issue #987"
   - Include a short description of the changes you made

+## Creating a release
+For consistency, all version numbers for this project follow [semantic versioning](https://semver.org) with the format of integers A.B.C, where A is the “major” version, B is the “minor” version, and C is the “patch” version.
+Note that no version numbers should start with "v" anywhere, including on GitHub or in the CHANGELOG.md.

+To create an official release, take the following steps:
+1. Decide what the new version number will be according to semantic versioning principles.
+2. Create a new branch from a commit that includes all the features and behavior that will be in the new version.
+On that branch, do the following:
+    - Update the CHANGELOG.md with a section for the new version number and its release date.
+In that section list included features under the appropriate "Added", "Changed", and "Removed" headers.
+    - Update the project version number in pyproject.toml
+3. Create a pull request.
+Once the GitHub workflows for unit tests and publishing to TestPyPI pass, the pull request can be merged to the master branch.
+4. Create an official release on GitHub following the [Creating a release instructions](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) from the merge commit in the previous step.
+Name and tag the release with your version number.
+Copy contents of the version's CHANGELOG.md section to the Release's description.
+5. Validate that the GitHub workflow for publishing to PyPI passes and that the new version appears on https://pypi.org/project/phonecodes/#history.